-- (i) Starting from the 2019/20 school year, teachers cannot be directly appointed to fill a non-graduate post at the promotion rank, including the Assistant Master/Mistress (Student Guidance Teacher) post. - (ii) Starting from the 2019/20 school year, newly-joined Student Guidance Teachers (including Student Guidance Teachers with a break of service exceeding one year) should possess a local bachelor's degree (or equivalent) and satisfy all the entry requirements and standing conditions set out for Primary School Master/Mistress (Student Guidance Teacher). - (iii) Serving Assistant Masters/Mistresses (Student Guidance Teacher) will be accommodated in their current post of their serving schools, or take up an Assistant Master/Mistress (Student Guidance Teacher) post in another aided school operated by the same school sponsoring body through redeployment until they leave the service because of natural wastage or obtain the required qualifications and choose to be regraded to the graduate grade.)

-An Assistant Master/Mistress (Student Guidance Teacher) helps to coordinate the service of a school-based guidance team and to implement the Comprehensive Student Guidance Service including formulating a student guidance policy, promoting the personal growth education, providing responsive service to students and supportive service to parents and teachers.

-Please refer to Any Other Remarks below.

-- (a) A serving Assistant Master/Mistress (Student Guidance Teacher) with a local first degree or equivalent is eligible for consideration for re-grading to Primary School Master/Mistress under school-based entitlement or Primary School Master/Mistress (Student Guidance Teacher) under sponsor-based entitlement. - (b) An Assistant Master/Mistress (Student Guidance Teacher) under school-based entitlement with a local first degree or equivalent is eligible for consideration together with other eligible senior teachers in the school for promotion to Senior Primary School Master/Mistress after he/she has served successfully for at least 2 years as an Assistant Master/Mistress in a government or aided or Direct Subsidy Scheme primary school and undertaken training course(s) specified by the Permanent Secretary or other equivalent training course(s) acceptable to the Incorporated Management Committee based on the criteria/guiding principles as prescribed in Section 5 of this Compendium.
+Appointment Requirements : N.A.
+(Note: (i) Starting from the 2019/20 school year, teachers cannot be directly appointed to fill a non-graduate post at the promotion rank, including the Assistant Master/Mistress (Student Guidance Teacher) post. (ii) Starting from the 2019/20 school year, newly-joined Student Guidance Teachers (including Student Guidance Teachers with a break of service exceeding one year) should possess a local bachelor's degree (or equivalent) and satisfy all the entry requirements and standing conditions set out for Primary School Master/Mistress (Student Guidance Teacher). (iii) Serving Assistant Masters/Mistresses (Student Guidance Teacher). (iii) Serving Assistant Masters/Mistresses (Student Guidance Teacher) will be accommodated in their current post of their serving schools, or take up an Assistant Master/Mistress (Student Guidance Teacher) post in another aided school operated by the same school sponsoring body through redeployment until they leave the service because of natural wastage or obtain the required qualifications and choose to be regraded to the graduate grade.) (updated on 1 September 2019) Type of Work : An Assistant Master/Mistress (Student Guidance Teacher) helps to coordinate the service of a school-based guidance team and to implement the Comprehensive Student Guidance Service including formulating a student guidance policy, promoting the personal growth education, providing responsive service to students and supportive service to parents and teachers.
+Promotion Prospects: Please refer to Any Other Remarks below.
+Any Other Remarks : (a) A serving Assistant Master/Mistress (Student Guidance Teacher) with a local first degree or equivalent is eligible for consideration for re-grading to Primary School Master/Mistress under school-based entitlement or Primary School Master/Mistress (Student Guidance Teacher) under sponsor-based entitlement. (b) An Assistant Master/Mistress (Student Guidance Teacher) under school-based entitlement with a local first degree or equivalent is eligible for consideration together with other eligible senior teachers in the school for promotion to Senior Primary School Master/Mistress after he/she has served successfully for at least 2 years as an Assistant Master/Mistress in a government or aided or Direct Subsidy Scheme primary school and undertaken training course(s) specified by the Permanent Secretary or other equivalent training course(s) acceptable to the Incorporated Management Committee based on the criteria/guiding principles as prescribed in Section 5 of this Compendium.